 You can only use projection angles if the angle definitions are given with respect to a rectangular cuboid.
-Otherwise distortions could occur on the workpiece.
+Otherwise there will be deformations on the workpiece.

 Parameter description for the positioning behavior: See "Specifying the positioning behavior of the PLANE function" on page 316.